Alexandra Bastedo

-Alexandra Lendon Bastedo (9 March 1946 – 12 January 2014) was a British actress, best known for her role as secret agent Sharron Macready in the 1968 British espionage/science fiction adventure series The Champions.
+Alexandra Lendon Bastedo (9 March 1946 – 12 January 2014) was a British actress, best known for her role as the secret agent Sharron Macready in the 1968 British espionage/science fiction adventure series The Champions.
 Bastedo was a vegetarian and animal welfare advocate, and wrote a number of books on both subjects.

 Early life

 Bastedo was born in Hove, England.
-Her mother (Liberiana Dorina Rescagliova 1917–2001) was of French, German and Italian descent, while her Canadian-born father (Gilbert Lendon Bastedo 1915–1985) was of Spanish, Dutch, Scottish and native American extraction.
+Her mother (Liberiana Dorina Rescagliova,1917–2001) was of French, German and Italian descent, while her Canadian-born father (Gilbert Lendon Bastedo,1915–1985) was of Spanish, Dutch, Scottish and native American extraction.
 She attended Brighton and Hove High School and Brighton School of Drama.

 Professional career

-Bastedo made her film debut as one of the title characters in William Castle's poorly received 13 Frightened Girls (1963).
+Bastedo made her film debut as one of the title characters in William Castle's poorly-received 13 Frightened Girls (1963).
 She gained attention on the European continent, earning her the nickname, "La Bastedo".
 One of her first appearances in popular culture was in the 1966 film Doctor in Clover where she appears as a young nurse dancing with Sir Lancelot at a party (a non-speaking role).

 Although most familiar to viewers of 1960s TV as Sharron Macready in The Champions, she was also known for her language skills, speaking Italian, Spanish, French and German.
 This ability brought her to the attention of 10 Downing Street, where she was employed to assist with translations, and landed her the role of co-presenter of Miss World competitions with Peter Marshall in the 1980s.

 In 1979, she played in the series The Aphrodite Inheritance.
 In 1988, Bastedo was the cover star for Rank, a live album by British band The Smiths that charted at number 2 on the UK Albums Chart.
-In 1992, she appeared in "Fat" – the second broadcast episode of Absolutely Fabulous, playing a 1960s model associate of Edina and Patsy.
-She was seen in two episodes of The Saint series, alongside Roger Moore.
+In 1992, she appeared in "Fat", the second broadcast episode of Absolutely Fabulous, playing a 1960s model associate of Edina and Patsy.
+She was seen in two episodes of The Saint, alongside Roger Moore, and in one episode of the 1969 series of Randall and Hopkirk (Deceased).

-In 2006, Bastedo was reunited for the first time with her co-stars from The Champions to provide commentaries and an interview for a DVD release of the show.
-Still working as an actress, she appeared in Batman Begins, and touring theatres in 2006 with a production of Beyond Reasonable Doubt alongside Leslie Grantham and Simon Ward.
+In 2006, Bastedo reunited for the first time with her co-stars from The Champions to provide commentaries and an interview for a DVD release of the show.
+Still working as an actress, she appeared in Batman Begins, and toured theatres in 2006 with a production of Beyond Reasonable Doubt alongside Leslie Grantham and Simon Ward.
 In 2008, she joined the cast of EastEnders, playing Cynthia.
 In January 2008, she appeared as co-presenter (with Ed Stewart) of "The Magic of Mantovani" at Lighthouse, Poole.
 The success of this concert led, the following year, to a second concert at the same venue, with the Mantovani Orchestra, which she again co-presented.